tinacms/tina.io/content/guides/general/inline-blocks/nested-blocks.md

   )
 }

-export const feature_template = {
+export const featureBlock = {
+  Component: Feature,
+  template: {
     label: 'Feature',
     defaultItem: {
       _template: 'feature',
       heading: 'Marie Skłodowska Curie',
       supporting_copy:
         'Rich in mystery muse about vastness is bearable only through love Ut enim ad minima veniam at the edge of forever are creatures of the cosmos. ', },
     fields: [],
+  },
 }
 ```